Stroke Care & Stroke Treatment Services

 or someone you love is having a stroke, you cannot afford to hesitate.

 Stroke is the fifth leading cause of death in the United States.
-The Methodist
+The USC

-Hospital Comprehensive Stroke Program provides the people of LA County
+Arcadia Hospital Comprehensive Stroke Program provides the people of LA

 Signs & Symptoms of Stroke and TIA